 Rich credits much of his success to being a staircase writer.
 “I write, write, write.
 Then, suddenly, I stop.
 I jump up.
-I walk up and down the staircase thinking about the story, trying to decide what comes next.
+I walk up and down the staircase.
+I think of the story.
+I try to decide what comes next.

 “Then I go back to writing,” he says.
 “After a while, I suddenly jump up and start pacing the stairs.
 Another decision needs making.”